craftcms/docs/docs/commerce/4.x/orders-carts.md

 #### `itemSubtotal`

-Narrows the query results based on the order's item subtotal.
+Narrows the query results based on the order’s item subtotal.

 Possible values include: